CALIFICACIÓN DE IMDb

 ¿Sabías que…?

 - TriviaOriginal director John Badham stepped down when he objected to 33-year-old Diana Ross being cast as a teenage Dorothy.
-The character was changed to a 24-year-old kindergarten teacher, but by then Sidney Lumet had already replaced Badham.
+The character was changed to a 24-year-old kindergarten teacher, but by then Sidney Lumet already had replaced Badham.

 - ErroresAunt Em comments that Dorothy has never been south of 125th Street in the Manhattan neighborhood of Harlem.
 However, Dorothy later gives her address as being on Prospect Place, which is in Brooklyn, miles southeast of Harlem.